Chicken Pot Pie Bubble Up

 Yes you can!
 Just prep as usual and cover with plastic wrap and refrigerate overnight.
 The only change I would make is to leave the biscuits out until ready to bake.

-Remember, the key is to ensure the dough is fully cooked and not doughy when you pull it out of the oven.
+Remember, the key is to make sure the dough is fully cooked and not doughy when you pull it out of the oven.
 The top should be golden brown and the casserole should be bubbling.

 Roll out the pie crust and cut it into small pieces, or cover the top of the dish with a whole pie crust.
 Cut a few slits in the crust to allow steam to escape during baking.